Daniel-Mihajlovic/programmeringTasks/README.md

 # programmeringTasks

 To run all the programs they first has to be compiled.
-This is done by typing:
+This is done by navigating to the correct folder and typing:
 `javac Main.java`.

 ## Task 1